pla | Phillip Lehn Architect

-In August 2012, Her Eminence Dagmo Kusho Sakya asked His Eminence Ngawang Migyur if he would donate GTi's high bluff view lots in north Edmonds for the purpose of cremating and memorializing the extraordinary life of her aging husband, His Holiness Jigdal Dagchen Sakya, the first high Tibetan lama to immigrate to the United States and eldest holder of a sacred unbroken family lineage that's nearly 1000 years old.
+In August 2012, Her Eminence Dagmo Kusho Sakya asked His Eminence Ngawang Migyur if he would donate GTi's high bluff view lots in north Edmonds for the purpose of cremating and memorializing the extraordinary life of her aging husband, His Holiness Jigdal Dagchen Sakya, the first high Tibetan lama to immigrate to the United States and eldest holder of a sacred unbroken family lineage that's over 1000 years old.
 Sacred relics recovered from traditional Tibetan Buddhist cremations of high lamas are deeply revered, but the highly efficient, smokeless and odorless crematoriums required in the United States incinerate all remains uniformly to a very fine ash.

 In considering the project's many challenges and opportunities, I proposed Tara Memorial Park, a nonsectarian regional center to serve all members of the Pacific Northwest's growing international community of Buddhists.
-The proposal included a traditional Tibetan crematorium to be used rarely and exclusively for the Khön Lineage and other precious heroes who had lived exceptionally selfless lives benefiting all beings, a contemporary smokeless and oderless crematorium for all others, and a Stupa~Collumbarium to display and memorialize the remains of those cremated.
+The proposal included a traditional Tibetan crematorium to be used rarely and exclusively for the Khön Lineage and a few other precious heroes who had lived exceptionally selfless lives benefiting all beings, a contemporary smokeless and odorless crematorium for all others, and a Stupa~Collumbarium to display and memorialize the remains of those cremated.
 Given its location, size and significance, the Stupa~Collumbarium was intended to be seen and honored as a sacred landmark upon entering and leaving Puget Sound when passing through Admiralty Inlet.

 The two lower levels would be reserved for those cremated in the more contemporary way and include a garden shed on the lowest level and an office above it.
 The Main Level would be near grade, vehicular access, and limited parking on the east and include